MatthewMDavis/SlackOps/app/views/pages/about.html.md

 I've hung around on my fair share of blogs, and I know that you can't just represent a commenter as a simple text string.
-I had witnessed [a blog](http://eschatonblog.com) with a blowhard who went by 'Al', who spawned satiric imitators, and after a while, comment threads would degenerate into speculation over whether a comment came from the Real Al or the Fake Al -- and eventually whether it was The Real Fake Al or a Fake Fake Al. You have to have a way to allow people to put a stamp on their commentary.
+I had witnessed [a blog](http://eschatonblog.com) with a blowhard who went by 'Al', who spawned satiric imitators: after a while, comment threads would degenerate into speculation over whether a comment came from the Real Al or the Fake Al -- and eventually whether it was The Real Fake Al or a Fake Fake Al. You have to have a way to allow people to put a stamp on their commentary.

 ## The plot thickens
-A clean, simple authentication system was called for, and Plataformatec's Devise gem filled the bill.
-In combination with the outstanding authorization software Pundit, I soon had a fully functional set of roles for my blog: users who could own their own comments, editors who could clean up the comment threads of their own stories and edit those stories, and admins who could do whatever they wanted.
+A clean, simple authentication system was called for, and [Plataformatec's Devise gem](https://github.com/plataformatec/devise) filled the bill.
+Devise provides very close to a turnkey authentication system that integrates easily with an existing Rails user model, and in combination with the outstanding authorization software [Pundit](https://github.com/elabs/pundit), I soon had a fully functional set of roles for my blog: users who could own their own comments, editors who could clean up the comment threads of their own stories and edit those stories, and admins who could do whatever they wanted.

 I could have stopped there, but then I just would have had to find yet another 'Getting Started' project, so instead I went looking for ways to make SlackOps more comfortable to use.